krstffr/meteor-fb-feed-getter/README.md

   1. Now your Meteor.Collection will be filled with the latest posts from the pageId you provided every `timeInMinutes` minutes!

 Oh, use this responsibly!
 It may be against Facebook's terms in some way, I'm not sure.

+## Filter posts based on key

+Maybe you only want the posts which have the "message" key (cause you don't want to store comments and such).
+Then just add "message" to the `fbPostRequiredFields` array, like this:
+`fbFeedGetter.fbPostRequiredFields = ['message'];`

+And you can of course add how many keys as you'd like to this array.
+`fbFeedGetter.fbPostRequiredFields = ['message', 'picture', 'likes'];`

+And this will make only posts which contain these keys be saved.

 **Please let me know of any bugs/improvements.**